Passeriformes / Muscicapidae / Ficedula

 Description

-One of the smaller flycatchers, this species measures a compact 13 to 13.5 centimeters in length.
-The adult male presents a striking contrast between its blackish upperparts and bright orange-red underparts.
-Key identifying features include a short white supercilium behind the eye, a distinct white wing-patch, white edges to the tertial feathers, and white at the base of the outer tail-feathers.
-The breast and throat glow in orange-red while the belly and undertail-coverts remain pure white.
-Females are considerably more subdued, dressed in grey-brown upperparts with pale orange-brown coloring on the breast and throat.
-They lack the male's white tail patches, possessing instead one or two faint wingbars, and their supercilium is either very weak or absent entirely.
-Young males resemble females but show a brighter orange breast, white markings in the tail, and a more prominent supercilium.
-All ages exhibit a distinctive rattling call and frequent wing and tail movements.
+Measures 13 to 13.5 centimetres in length.
+The adult male has blackish upperparts, a short white supercilium behind the eye, a white wing-patch, white edges to the tertials, and white at the base of the outer tail-feathers.
+The breast and throat are orange-red, while the belly and undertail-coverts are white.
+The female is grey-brown above with a pale orange-brown breast and throat, lacking white in the tail.
+She exhibits one or two pale wingbars instead of a white wing-patch, and her supercilium is faint or absent.
+Young males resemble females but possess a brighter orange breast, white in the tail, and a more obvious supercilium.

 Identification